 The South Carolina Department of Education (SCDE), with support from the Southeast Comprehensive Center (SECC), has developed a school improvement framework, which is under review by SCDE senior-level administration.
 The SECC is continuing to provide support by assisting the SCDE in the development of an evaluation of the Transformation Coach Program in the state.

 SECC staff will support South Carolina Department of Education (SCDE) staff with reestablishing a statewide longitudinal data system (SLDS) under its new re-organization and leadership.
 There is a need to identify data governance procedures for various departments within the state education agency (SEA).
+This project aims to provide support with developing and implementing a holistic approach to managing and disseminating data among departments within the agency and external entities.

 The Southeast Comprehensive Center (SECC) is working with the South Carolina Department of Education's early childhood staff to provide appropriate school readiness resources and services to early childhood stakeholders and program providers.